temitopeakin1/beulah-chambers/README.md

 # beulah-chambers
-I developed this Legal Website using html, CSS, JavaScript, Vanilla Php and MySql
+Website developed usig html5, CSS3, MySQL and Php
-#blog pages with backend
+It has a functional blog with a dedicated backend server